Tocilizumab Disease Interactions

 Moderate Potential Hazard, Moderate plausibility.
 Applicable conditions: Multiple Sclerosis

 Clinical studies have reported that tocilizumab may have an effect on demyelinating disorders such as multiple sclerosis and chronic inflammatory demyelinating polyneuropathy.
-Monitor patients for signs and symptoms potentially indicative of demyelinating disorders.
-Caution should be exercise when considering the use of tocilizumab in patients with preexisting or recent onset demyelinating disorders.
+Patients should be monitored for signs/symptoms potentially indicative of demyelinating disorders.
+Caution should be exercised when considering the use of tocilizumab in patients with preexisting or recent onset demyelinating disorders.

 References